 - You are watched for 15 to 20 minutes after the injection before going home.

 Your provider may recommend ESI if you have pain that spreads from the lower spine to the hips or down the leg.
 This pain is caused by pressure on a nerve as it leaves the spine, most often due to a bulging disk.

 ESI is used only when your pain has not improved with medicines, physical therapy, or other nonsurgical treatments.

 ESI is generally safe.
 Complications may include:

 - Dizziness, headache, or feeling sick to your stomach.
 Most of the time these are mild.

-Talk to your doctor about your risk of complications.
+Talk to your provider about your risk for complications.

 Before the Procedure